smonem/Capstone-Project-Haven/README.md

 Click on "Download this Project" at the bottom of each link and download the archives into the `Data/downloads` folder.
 Then run `./Scripts/extract_data.sh`

 ### How to Run Project
 Create a Python virtual environment and install packages from `requirements.txt`.
-Then run `./Scripts/run_project.sh`.
-This script also extracts files from the OpenICPSR archives if not done so already.
+Extract the files from the OpenICPSR archives if not done so already.
+Each notebook is listed in order in the `Notebooks` folder.

 ### Citations